 Beyond Google

-Don’t misunderstand: we love Google!
-It’s an excellent starting point, or when you need a quick, general answer.
+Google and Wikipedia are excellent starting points, or when you need a quick, general answer.
 But if you’re looking for more information, more detail, and more depth, you need specialized resources.
 The Library has access to many helpful databases available at the county, state, and national level.
 Below are the links to sites you can access almost anywhere, though some may require your library card number to get started.

 If you have any difficulty in accessing a site, or would like some guidance, please contact the Reference Desk at 610-828-0441 ext.
 103.